3 min read

 My role

-Although this was a team project, I was responsible for most of the development across the suite:
+Although this was a team project, I was responsible for all of the development.

 Projects